BeeGrinder/FantasyGrounds-SW5e/README.md

 The *__ext-src__* dirctory is for the extension sources.

+I have released *__my work__* on this module under the Creative Commons Attribution NonComercial license.
+Basically this means you cannot copy *__my work__* in this module and *__charge money__* for your module work that includes my module code.
+It does not prohibit the use of my work on a streaming service with ad revenue or subscriptions, or even paid GM games using this work.

 #### Release Goals
 * Initial Release (V1.0)
    * Playable Races, Classes, Backgrounds, Feats, Equipment, Spells, NPCs from the sw5e PDF *__core__* documents.